sandi3ai/sandi3ai/README.md

-- 👋 Hi, I’m @sandi3ai
+# 👋 Hi, I’m @sandi3ai

-- 👀 I’m interested in web development
-- 🌱 I’m currently learning JS, ReactJS (frontend)
-- 💞️ I am working as a QA engineer, just finishing my college thesis right now.
-My biggest project so far was making an app for my former company, that logs working hours, annual leaves, etc.
-I enjoy learning new things, I like being challenged.
-- 📫 email: aleksanderpodrzaj@gmail.com
+🧪 I’m a QA Engineer with a strong passion for building clean and reliable software.
+💻 Alongside my QA work, I actively explore the dev world — React, TypeScript, and now React Native.
+🎓 Graduated with a degree in Computer Science, and I’ve been deep in the tech game ever since.
+📱 Built a full internal HR app (working hours, annual leave tracking) for my former company.
+🌱 Always curious, always learning — especially when it comes to building better user and test experiences.